square/react-native-square-reader-sdk/docs/reference.md

 currencyCode | string  | The type of currency, in [ISO 4217 format].
 For example, the currency code for US dollars is USD.

-All `Money` objects require an `amount` and `currencyCode` but `currenyCode` is optional for the Reader SDK React Native module because `Money` objects will use the currency code of the currently authorized location by default.
+All `Money` objects require an `amount` and `currencyCode` but `currenyCode` is optional for the Reader SDK React Native plugin because `Money` objects will use the currency code of the currently authorized location by default.

 #### Example JSON